willianfalbo/docker-mastery/README.md

-# Udemy Course Docker Mastery: with Kubernetes+Swarm from a Docker Captain
+# Bret Fisher's Course Docker Mastery: with Kubernetes+Swarm from a Docker Captain

 > Build, test, deploy containers with the best mega-course on Docker, Kubernetes, Compose, Swarm and Registry using DevOps

-This repo is for use in my Udemy Courses "Docker Mastery" and "Swarm Mastery"
+This repo is for use in my Bret Fisher's Courses "Docker Mastery" and "Swarm Mastery"

 Get these courses for with my "cheapest on the Internet" coupon links: